 If you are moving devices to Windows 11 24H2, there is a critical security problem you should know about.
 On Windows 11 24H2, Constrained Language Mode is no longer enforced correctly when using AppLocker Script Rules.

-PowerShell scripts that should run under restricted conditions now run fully unrestricted in Full Language Mode.
-This creates a real security gap that administrators need to address before upgrading.
-This blog explains what changed between 23H2 and 24H2 and what you need to be aware of!
+PowerShell scripts that should be heavily restricted now run fully unrestricted in Full Language Mode.
+This opens up a major security enforcement gap that administrators need to understand and mitigate before upgrading to Windows 24h2.

 Application control is a critical part of securing Windows environments.
 Blocking unauthorized code from running is one of the most effective ways to reduce attack surface, prevent lateral movement, and stop exploits that rely on executing new or modified binaries.
 AppLocker allows organizations to define exactly which executables, installers, and scripts are permitted.
 In addition to managing traditional applications, AppLocker can also apply control over scripts such as PowerShell scripts and batch files.

-By enforcing Applocker script rules, administrators can ensure that only trusted, intended automation runs across devices, reducing the risk of abuse through scripting engines like PowerShell.
+By enforcing AppLocker script rules, administrators can ensure that only trusted, intended automation runs across devices, reducing the risk of abuse through scripting engines like PowerShell.
+This is achieved by enforcing Constrained Language Mode inside PowerShell.
+Let’s zoom in on that first!

 Full Language Mode vs Constrained Language Mode in PowerShell